mwnickerson/RedTeamVillage2023-DLL-Sideloading/readme.md

-# Manually Finding and Exploiting DLL sideLoads
+# Hunting and Exploiting DLL sideLoads
 *Created and Presented by Matthew Nickerson and Nick Swink at Red Team Village 2023*

 A workshop on manually finding and exploiting DLL Sideloads in the Windows operating system.